mrhavens/openmaint_docker/README.md

 ### TL;DR

-A hassle free Property & Facility Management solution for any system that runs Docker.
+A hassle free openMAINT installation and configuration solution for any system that runs Docker.

 ### What is openMAINT?